 This article will focus on the surgical treatment of breast cancer.
 An introduction to breast cancer and an overview of treatment for breast cancer is also available.
-(See "Patient information: Breast cancer guide to diagnosis and treatment (Beyond the Basics)".)
+(See "Patient education: Breast cancer guide to diagnosis and treatment (Beyond the Basics)".)

 BREAST CANCER STAGING